Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Methods

 \subsection{Data}

-In this paper, we focus on individuals classified as refugees or asylum seekers by UNHCR based on definitions in the International Recommendations on Refugee Statistics \citepalias{expert2018international}.
-The number of refugees by country of origin were sourced from the UNHCR Refugee Population Statistics Database \citep{unhcrdatabase}.
+We focus on individuals classified as refugees and asylum seekers by UNHCR based on definitions in the International Recommendations on Refugee Statistics \citepalias{expert2018international}.
+The number of refugees and asylum seekers by country of origin were sourced from the UNHCR Refugee Population Statistics Database \citep{unhcrdatabase}.
+Refugees are those ``persons who have current refugee status, granted either before arrival or upon arrival in the receiving country" (\citetalias{expert2018international}; see within item 92.3 for extended definition, and Chapter 2 for legal discussion of refugee status).
+Asylum seekers are defined as ``Persons who have filed an application for asylum in a country other than their own and whose claims have not yet been determined.
+These include those filing primary applications or subsequent applications following an appeal.
+The date on which the application for asylum is filed marks their entry into the status of asylum seeker.
+They remain in the status of asylum seeker until their application is considered and adjudicated." \citepalias[92.2]{expert2018international}

 The UNHCR releases population statistics twice per year, with end of year statistics being released the following June.
 Based on definitions provided in the International Recommendations on Refugee Statistics, forcibly displaced and stateless populations are separated into five categories: refugees, asylum seekers, internally displaced persons of concern to UNHCR, other people in need of international protection, and stateless people \citepalias{expert2018international}.
 Statistics on each population type are available starting in different years depending on the host UN division.